First-Gen PhD student research aims to characterize Latinx immigrants contribution to Philly’s vitality

 Words of Wisdom

-Rivera- Kumar feels that pursuing a PhD program is very similar to her experience working in the nonprofit sector for ten years because it requires self-motivation, attention to detail, the ability to meet deadlines, and a commitment to a greater goal, not only the assignment, semester or milestone, but the research and the contribution it can make to your respective field.
+Rivera-Kumar feels that pursuing a PhD program is very similar to her experience working in the nonprofit sector for ten years because it requires self-motivation, attention to detail, the ability to meet deadlines, and a commitment to a greater goal, not only the assignment, semester or milestone, but the research and the contribution it can make to your respective field.

 She recommends that prior to applying to a PhD program students have a research idea.
 This will help the admissions committee understand your motivation and interests for pursuing a PhD, and upon being accepted to the program allow your coursework and assignments to focus on your dissertation topic.